tshoang/caa/README.md

 The package is already pre-compiled.
 However, in the case where it is needed for recompiling, a Gradle script has been provided.
-The users can simply issue the following command:
+The users can simply issue the following command (see dependencies below):

   ./gradlew (on *nix systems)
 or